6proclub vs Traditional Online Casinos: What's Actually Different

 Licensing — same standard, different stance

-The difference isn't the license.
+The difference isn't a logo on the footer.
 It's the stance:

 That's the whole pitch.
-Everything else (the games, the deposits, the design) is the same job as any other licensed operator, done with the same care.
+Everything else (the games, the deposits, the design) is the same job, done with the same care.
 The difference is the spine — commit-reveal randomness, append-only ledger, published math, auto-pause on the float — and that spine is what makes us willing to publish numbers other casinos keep private.